manatlan/htag/docs/runners.md

  - Hot reloading (reload the code, and the UI automatically)
  - js log (in devtools/console)
  - Display full python error (tracebacks)
+ - but CAN'T use `self.exit()` (coz uvicorn/reloader is hard to quit, but in the future : it should be possible)
+ - and [a lot of features](../asgi/), because it's astarlette/asgi.
+ - Understand [query params from url](../url/) to instanciate the main htag class

 Run your `App` (htag.Tag class) like this :